LinkUpStudio/ruby-course-presentations/5/PITCHME.md

 - models, views, controllers are all in here
 - helpers is where you put helper code for views
 - mailers - for sending emails
-- assets - where we put static files
+- assets - where we put CSS and JS files, images and fonts, etc.
 @ulend

 +++